 Unfortunately, children are equally prone to heel pain in one or both of their feet, particularly between 8 and 12 years of age.
 This age group often becomes seriously involved in sports while the growth plate in the back of their heel is still in the process of development.
 Excessive strain on the growth plate can cause inflammation, which can be highly uncomfortable for the child.
 The quickest and most reliable way to alleviate your child’s pain is ice, rest, and a break from strenuous activities.

 In less common cases, pediatric heel pain can be attributed to a neuritis or nerve injury, stress fracture, bone cyst, foreign body, painful wart or other skin condition, and trauma.

 When to Seek Treatment for Heel Pain

 Regardless of the type of heel pain that you are experiencing, it is best to discuss the problem with your podiatrist and determine the root cause of your or your child’s pain.
-Our expert team of podiatrists at Ankle and Foot Centers of Georgia specialize in the treatment of heel pain, providing us with the required knowledge to create a treatment plan based on each patient’s distinct needs.
+Our expert team of podiatrists at Ankle and Foot Centers of America specialize in the treatment of heel pain, providing us with the required knowledge to create a treatment plan based on each patient’s distinct needs.

 Make an Appointment Today!

 To learn more about plantar fasciitis, Achilles tendonitis and/or pediatric heel pain, your Atlanta podiatrist is just one call away.
 Please do not hesitate to contact us at 404-351-5015 or fill out our contact form to schedule an appointment.